 January 28 - June 13, 2021; Lightcatcher Courtyard

 Jac Trautman is a photographer and artist from Seattle and a member of the Duwamish tribe.
-With this series of seven photographs that incorporate splitting and projection techniques in their single-exposure frames, Trautman presents the various ways in which people project their idea of landscape onto the world.
+With this series of seven photographs, Trautman takes a single exposure with multiple projected images contained within and draws attention to the concepts of splitting and projection and their role in the history of interactions with the colonizer and the colonized.
 The photographs are installed as window vinyls in the Lightcatcher Courtyard.

 The subjects of his photographs are tribal youth of the Lummi Nation who collaborate with Children of the Setting Sun Productions to create the Young and Indigenous podcast.
 The podcast is a forum for the Lummi community to express their opinions, voice ideas and concerns, and share untold stories important to Native people.